jdrichardsappacad/react-2021/week-14/practices/04-react-router/README.md

 Inside the opening and closing tags, add an `<h1>` tag that says, `Page Not Found`

-Now test it in the browser by changing the addresses in your url.
+Now test it in the browser by changing the portion of the address in your url after `localhost:3000` to `/movies` or `/stocks`.

 Notice that 'Page Not Found' is always there no matter which Component is being mounted?
 We cannot use exact in this instance because it has no path.

 Instead, import the `Switch` component from `react-router-dom`.
 Now wrap all of your Route components in the `Switch` component.